Matatika/matatika-docs/content/endpoints/workspaces.md

 /api/workspaces/{workspace-id}/invitations
 {:.path .path-GET}

-Returns active invitations to the workspace `workspace-id` specific to the user.
+Returns active invitations to the workspace `{workspace-id}` specific to the user.
 As a workspace owner, this instead returns all active invitations to the workspace across all members.

 ### Prerequisites
 {: .no_toc }

-- The user must be a member of the workspace `workspace-id`
+- The user must be a member of the workspace `{workspace-id}`

 ### Request
 {: .no_toc }